Home Is Where the Heart Is (song): Music video

-The song's accompanying music video was upload to Bliss n Eso's YouTube channel on 10 June 2013 and spans a total of 4 minutes and twenty four seconds.
+The song's accompanying music video was uploaded to Bliss n Eso's YouTube channel on 10 June 2013 and spans a total of 4 minutes and twenty four seconds.
 The music video begins with separate clips of the trio playing as children.
 Then Bliss is seen walking into school while clips of Bliss and Eso rapping from around their formation are shown.
 During Eso's verse he spends the day with his girlfriend, at the end of the verse there is footage of Eso proposing to her onstage.

-Chart performance

-The song debuted at No. 31, and dropped out of the top 50 the following week.
-The song spent only 1 more week in the top 100, however it re-entered for 2 weeks in July and then exited the charts the same week as Reservoir Dogs and 'I Am Somebody'.